 Who We Are.
 Who Are We?

-Your Drifters are Fiona and Jerry, a couple who have been together for 22 years.
+Your Drifters are Fiona and Jerry, a couple who have been together for 23 years.
 Fiona is from Dublin, Ireland and Jerry is from Sharon, Pennsylvania.
-We currently reside in Portland, Maine.
-Nobody could be more surprised than we are right now (well, maybe those that have known us for a while) that we are battling with putting this blog together.
+We most recently resided in Portland, Maine but now we travel full-time.
+Nobody could be more surprised than we are right now (well, maybe those that have known us for a while) that we have put together a blog detailing our travels.

 Neither of us has ever owned a cell-phone/flip phone or any kind of mobile chatting distraction.
 We are two of the least tech-savvy folk out there; let’s just say we have a lot of respect for Luddites!